NordicHPC/sonar/README.md

 A sample deployment of Sonar on a cluster and a data aggregator on a backend is outlined in [doc/HOWTO-DEPLOY.md](doc/HOWTO-DEPLOY.md).

-Sonar proper is GPL-3 but some side components that are crucial for the interaction with other tools that might not be GPL carry the MIT license.

 ## Collecting and analyzing the data